davidsonz/Travel-Website/_subposts/ChideockToCharmouth.md

 All our friends turned out for the last walk, including another kiwi, Isabelle who is on exchange in London and came down for a visit.

-Being part of OODs has been one of the best parts of our time at Exeter, if you ever get the chance to join I couldnt recommend more.
+Being part of OODs has been one of the best parts of our time at Exeter, if you ever get the chance to join I couldn't recommend more.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2014-02-02-ChideockToCharmouth/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2014-02-02-ChideockToCharmouth/day12-min.JPG" class="image1">